 The CBS report spent considerable time on the danger that Jamaican LGBTQ people experience.
 On the Rainbow Railroad website there is a profile of “Michelle,” from Barbados, who received help from the organization.
 Both these Island nations are popular cruise ports.

 - Educate yourself so that you can make informed travel decisions.

-- Find out which countries criminalize being LGBTQ: Here is a link we found helpful.
+- Find out which countries criminalize those who are LGBTQ: Here is a link we found helpful.

 - Speak to Adam Martindale, our MMOB Travel Agent about attitudes and laws toward our community in destinations you are considering.

 - Learn more about Rainbow Railroad (watch the CBS report above) and other organizations like it.
 Make a donation and help save an LGBTQ life.